Isles of Scilly Skybus

 Isles of Scilly Skybus is a British airline which operates year-round scheduled services to the Isles of Scilly from Land's End Airport and Newquay Airport in Cornwall, and seasonal scheduled services from Exeter.
-It also operates year-round services between Newquay and London Gatwick Airport.
 The airline's head office is located in the Isles of Scilly Travel Centre in Penzance, Cornwall.

 Isles of Scilly Skybus Limited holds a United Kingdom Civil Aviation Authority Type B Operating Licence; it is permitted to carry passengers, cargo and mail on aircraft with fewer than 20 seats and/or weighing less than 10 tonnes.

 The airline is owned by the Isles of Scilly Steamship Company.
 The parent company operates shipping services to the Isles of Scilly in its own name, and also owned the now defunct Westward Airways and Island Helicopters businesses.

 History

 The airline was established in March 1984 and started operations in August 1984.
 Isles of Scilly Skybus originated as an air charter operator at Land's End aerodrome which operated high frequency services to the Isles of Scilly.
 Following the withdrawal of Brymon Airways routes to and from the islands the operator stepped in, initially operating services to Plymouth.
 This route was later dropped but with the addition of Twin Otter aircraft the route network expanded to its current make-up.
 It is wholly owned by the Isles of Scilly Steamship Company which also runs the passenger ferry, Scillonian III, and freight services from Penzance to the Islands.